Cover image credit to West Virginia University, retrieved from ScienMag.com. 5-minute read.

 “There’s a widespread misunderstanding about what ‘trafficking’ actually is,” said Ashcraft.
 “The sexual exploitation of children can involve stripping, pornography, or prostitution.
 It occurs when one person sells another for a profit.
 It often gets miscategorized as child abuse, sexual abuse or kidnapping.
 Many people think it involves movement across borders and believe it’s something that only happens in bigger cities.”

 To help raise awareness in rural communities, Ashcraft is developing an app to train key personnel to identify and report sex trafficking.
 The app is called SexEx Rural and will provide practical training for public school personnel and county health department staff, as these two groups are likely to come in contact with a child who has been victimized.
+It’s currently in a prototype phase, and developers anticipate its launch in 2022 in West Virginia.
+They hope it’ll be scalable to the whole US, in time.

 The app will feature audio and video playing out potential trafficking scenarios, interactive quizzes, and real-world examples contributed by survivors.
 It will also provide resources for reporting and supporting victims.